Hazhevalov/Hazhevalov/README.md

 ---

 ## 👨‍💻 About Me

-I build software primarily with **C# and .NET**, focusing on backend-oriented development, databases, and application logic.
+I have **2 years of hands-on software development experience**, primarily working with C# and .NET.

+My main stack includes **C#, .NET, Entity Framework Core, SQL Server, SQLite, and LINQ**.

 I also have experience with **.NET MAUI**, Python, Django, Unity, and other technologies.